metio/vap-collection/components/policies/pod-security-standards/baseline/ban-selinux-user/README.md

 # ban-selinux-user

-Verifies that pods can do not set a SELinux user.
+Verifies that pods do not set a SELinux user.

 Use the following query to list all pods in your cluster along with their current SELinux user usage: